NovaSquirrel/WildStorage/README.md

 * Remove items laying on the ground
 * Sort all closets
 * Reset the order that patterns appear in player inventories; when you swap in-game it actually just swaps the order you see them in
+* Utility to help with knowing what to change to get a "perfect town"

 This program references research and code from [Animal Map](http://aibohack.com/nds/ac_mapedit.htm) and [RAC](https://web.archive.org/web/20170904231459/http://pineight.com/dx/RAC), and reuses some source code from RAC which was provided under the zlib license.